-Through cooperative efforts by OCM BOCES and school districts throughout New York State, the opportunity exists for districts to save money by participating in cooperative purchasing.
+Through cooperative efforts by OCM BOCES and school districts throughout New York State, districts can save money by participating in cooperative purchasing.
 In calendar year 2010, OCM BOCES identified potential savings of over $2 million to those participating in this service.

 Districts are permitted by law to join together and pool quantities of particular commodities for competitive bidding.
 Cooperative purchasing typically allows districts to recognize some level of cost savings as vendors may offer more favorable pricing to districts since the commodity is being bid out in greater volume.

 School districts will also realize savings in other areas since cooperative purchasing does not require them to devote as much of their staff’s time, efforts and resources toward procuring items as if they were to do so on their own.

 OCM BOCES continues to work to expand cooperative purchasing opportunities for districts.
 In addition to the cooperative bids listed below, OCM BOCES is working on projects in the areas of cafeteria kitchen equipment, oils & lubricants, school bus and automotive parts, and several other areas of interest identified by districts.